Oakland Community College: Opening

-The college opened in September 1965 with two campuses - Highland Lakes and Auburn Hills.
-A third campus opened in Farmington Hills in 1967.
+Southeast Campus System expansion

+From OCC's inception, the campuses' locations spurred controversy: their placement in the outer suburbs to the north and west made them inaccessible to the more densely populated areas in the southeast of Oakland County.
+As early as 1966, plans were made to establish a fourth campus near Royal Oak.

 In 1980, a new campus opened in Southfield that replaced a temporary location in Oak Park.
 Later, the Southeast Campus System expanded through the purchase and remodeling of buildings at a site in Royal Oak.
 The Royal Oak buildings were replaced by a new campus complex which opened in the fall of 1982.

 Future Plan

 In November 2022, OCC, citing declining enrollment and a changing job market, announced a three-year plan to fundamentally restructure and consolidate operations.
-The plan will see the complete closure of the Highland Lakes campus in the fall of 2025, as well as the closure and sale of the Bee Administration Center, with administrative offices relocating to the campuses.
+The plan will see the complete closure of the Highland Lakes campus in the fall of 2026, as well as the closure and sale of the Bee Administration Center, with administrative offices relocating to the campuses.
 It will also include the relocation of health sciences programs to Orchard Ridge (from Highland Lakes and Southfield), and culinary programs from Orchard Ridge to a new culinary studies institute at Royal Oak, plus the renovation of the CREST training center and a new skilled trades and industrial technology center at Auburn Hills.

+Academics

+OCC offers nearly 100 certificate and degree programs.
+The college's Professional Training Centers also offer hands-on experience in many programs.